softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 This led to the employment of people, often as postdocs, with known software development skills who were then allowed , so they began to employ
 The term *Research Software Engineer* came into existence in 2012 [1] long after people began to rely the role.

-It is desirable, we cannot rely solely on researchers acquiring the skills they need to develop reliable and reproducible research.
+If is desirable, we cannot rely solely on researchers acquiring the skills they need to develop reliable and reproducible research.
 It is a time-consuming.

 Researchers can choose to learn the skills they need to develop reliable and reproducible software, but this is a time-consuming and difficult process that often requires them to acquire a skill set that is completely novel to them.